rockthejvm/rockthejvm-site/src/content/articles/creating-a-cli-sudoku-solver-with-scala-native.md

 }
 ```

-## 7. Creating the command line application
+## Creating the Command-Line Application

 Now that we've built the core of the logic, it's time to wire it to create a command line application.
 The chosen library for command line argument parsing is [decline](https://ben.kirw.in/decline/).
 We will place the argument parsing logic and the application entry point in their own `Main.scala` file.